Malebolge: Third Bolgia (Simoniacs)

 Simoniacs are punished here.
 They are turned upside down in large baptismal fonts cut into the rock, with their feet set ablaze by oily fires.
 The heat of the flames burns according to the guilt of the sinner.
-Popes condemned to Bolgia Three all go into the same font, the earlier ones pushed down by the later arrivals.
+Popes condemned to the Third Bolgia all go into the same font, the earlier ones pushed down by the later arrivals.
 Pope Nicholas III is found here, and informs Dante that Pope Boniface VIII will follow.

-Fourth Bolgia (Astrologers, seers, and sorcerers)
+Fourth Bolgia (Sorcerers)

-Astrologers, seers, sorcerers and others who attempted to pervert God’s laws to divine the future are punished here.
+Sorcerers, astrologers, seers, and others who attempted to pervert God's laws to divine the future are punished here.
 Their heads have been twisted around to face backwards, and thus they are forced to walk backwards around the circumference of their circle for all eternity.
 They also are blinded by their tears; therefore they cannot walk in straight paths.
 The seers Tiresias and his daughter, Manto, reside in this bolgia.

-Fifth Bolgia (Grafters)
+Fifth Bolgia (Barrators)

-Grafters (speculators, extortionists, blackmailers and unscrupulous businessmen: sinners who used their positions in life to gain personal wealth or other advantages for themselves) are punished by being thrown into a river of boiling pitch and tar.
-In addition, should any of the grafters try to escape the pitch, a horde of demons known as Malebranche, armed with grappling hooks and barbs, stand guard over them, ready to tear them to pieces.
+Barrators (speculators, extortionists, blackmailers and unscrupulous businessmen: sinners who used their positions in life to gain personal wealth or other advantages for themselves) are punished by being thrown into a river of boiling pitch and tar.
+In addition, should any of the grafters try to escape the pitch, a horde of demons known as Malebranche, armed with grappling hooks and barbs, stands guard over them, ready to tear them to pieces.

 Sixth Bolgia (Hypocrites)

-Hypocrites are punished in this circle.
+Hypocrites are punished in this bolgia.
 They are forced to wear heavy lead robes as they walk around the circumference of their circle.
-The robes are golden and resemble a monk’s cowl but are lined with heavy lead, symbolically representing hypocrisy.
+The robes are golden and resemble a monk's cowl but are lined with heavy lead, symbolically representing hypocrisy.
 Also, Caiaphas, the Pharisee who insisted on the execution of Jesus, and all of the Sanhedrin are crucified in this circle, staked to the ground so that the ranks of the lead-weighted hypocrites march across him.